optas/latent_3d_points/README.md

 If you find our work useful in your research, please consider citing:

 	@article{achlioptas2017latent_pc,
-	  title={Learning Representations And Generative Models For 3D Point Clouds}, author={Achlioptas, Panos and Diamanti, Olga and Mitliagkas, Ioannis and Guibas, Leonidas J}, journal={arXiv preprint arXiv:1707.02392},
+	  title={Learning Representations and Generative Models For 3D Point Clouds}, author={Achlioptas, Panos and Diamanti, Olga and Mitliagkas, Ioannis and Guibas, Leonidas J}, journal={arXiv preprint arXiv:1707.02392},
 	  year={2017}